top of page

 Lead with Empathy

-The Lead with Empathy curriculum was developed in partnership with Darfuri refugees in eastern Chad as a solution to address inequalities in the decision-making system in their community.
+Lead with Empathy (LwE) is a leadership training developed in partnership with Darfuri refugees in eastern Chad as a solution to address inequalities in the decision-making system in their community.
 The curriculum is rooted in empathy and nonviolent communication and is designed to provide information, tools, and guidance for individual and collective leadership development.

 The objectives of Lead with Empathy include:

-• Increasing the capacity of participants to support and empower each other.
+• Increasing the capacity of participants to support each other in their own power.

-• Empowering women in particular to be leaders in their work, families, and communities.
+• Supporting women in particular as they become leaders in their work, families, and communities.

 bottom of page